lwhiteley/AngularLogExtender/README.md

 ##Future Implementations

 1. More configurations are being considered such as disabling timestamp to offer more customizations for a developers needs
-2. Different version using AMD to bring in different functions as seen on http://solutionoptimist.com
-3. Addition of tests
-4. remove the need to reassign $log instance
+2. remove the need to reassign $log instance
+3. Log function level overriding

 [![Build Status](https://travis-ci.org/ferronrsmith/AngularLogExtender.png?branch=master)](https://travis-ci.org/ferronrsmith/AngularLogExtender)